 Durham, NC 27707

-The Clinical Health Summer Program (CHSP) is designed to increase underrepresented students’ potential for success in health training programs by allowing them to experience a health delivery system in their educational training.
-The CHSP is a seven to ten week paid summer program conducted each year in conjunction with Duke University Medical Center.
-It is an educational work learning experience in which students are placed in a 40 hour per week position directly under the supervision of health and medical professionals.
+The Clinical Health Summer Program (CHSP) is a seven-week experiential learning opportunity held each year for underrepresented minority and disadvantages students accepted to a health science or health related field at North Carolina Central University (NCCU).
+The program is designed to provide students with experience in a health delivery system based on their current medical or health focus.
+The CHSP is a summer program conducted in conjunction with Duke University Medical Center.
+It is an educational work learning experience in which students are placed in a 40-hour per week position directly under the supervision of health and medical professionals.
 Health science seminars are conducted providing an opportunity to network and interact with a variety of health care professionals.

 This program is designed to provide an early decompressed transition into the medical school curriculum through provisional acceptance into medical school at the completion of two years of undergraduate study.

 Students accepted into the Boston University School of Medicine Early Medical School Selection Program remain at their undergraduate colleges through their junior year and pursue programs of study that will best prepare them to spend their senior year at Boston University.
 Students enroll in at least one six-week summer course at Boston University in each of two summers prior to spending their senior year at Boston University.

 Students should complete the maximum number of science courses required by NCCU prior to spending their senior year at Boston University.
 During their senior year at Boston University, students retain degree candidacy at NCCU while participating in individualized programs of study, satisfying the undergraduate academic requirements and participating in a decompressed transition into the medical school curriculum.